Pixel Chix: Specification

 The toys have an LCD screen display of various sizes, and are powered by four AAA alkaline batteries, while the cars use only 3 AAA batteries.

 Since they were distributed in several countries, the voices of the characters were translated depending on where they were sold, being printed on the motherboard what language is programmed onto the ROM of the machine.

 Website

 There was an official website of Pixel Chix on Everythinggirl.com.
-There were games, such as "Monster Baby" and four mini-games which could be unlocked, videos of TV commercials, T-shirt graphics, a downloadable desktop buddy, as well as secret codes and a movie maker similar to that of Zimmer Twins.
+There were online games, such as "Monster Baby" and four mini-games which could be unlocked, videos of TV commercials, T-shirt graphics, a downloadable desktop sidekick, as well as secret codes and a movie maker similar to that of Zimmer Twins.
 The website closed in 2014 along with the My Scene website.